Updated: Aug 6

 Of course, a confession of faith never stands above the Bible.
 The Westminster Confession of Faith self consciously describes itself as a ‘help’.
 Scripture, God’s written, infallible word, is ‘our only rule of faith and life’.

 England, along with significant input from the Scottish Commissioners, gave us the magisterial Westminster Confession in 1647.
 It is an irony of history that in recent times many men – perhaps most – seeking the integrity of a confessional theological education have chosen to study in the US.

 Westminster UK welcomes men who are called to the ministry from all evangelical persuasions.
-The partnership established between ourselves and these three premier institutions in the States now makes it possible for men to obtain a world-class, confessional theological education without travelling across the ocean to the USA.
+The partnership established between ourselves and these three premier institutions in the States now makes it possible for men to obtain a world-class, confessional theological education without travelling across the ocean.

 Praise God with us!